pradeepcep/qwaver/README.md

 * uploading files or profile images may overwrite each other with name collision
 * buttons on clone page
+* have form checks for load csv table name

 ### Video ideas:
 * setting up a database with https://elephantsql.com/